neoxic/lua-mongo/doc/cursor.md

 for value in cursor:iterator() do ... end
 ```

-will fetch all values from the cursor.
-If `handler` is provided, it is used to evaluate documents.
+will iterate over all values from the cursor.

 This method is equivalent to: